Caddickbrown/Excel-Macros/Excel/Formulas.md

 - A$:DZ$1 is the row of headers to look through.
 - 'Source Data'! refers to the data to search through to find what you want.
 - This tends to be used in conjunction with a Sumif, lookup, or something else.
+- This formula should just be dropped inplace of whatever data you're looking up to.

 # Percentage Through Day
 Code: 017